TueHellsternKea/docker-demo/docker_python_app.md

-# Using Docker, Python and Pandas
+# Using Docker, Python and Pandas :trophy:
-@octocat :+1: This PR looks great - it's ready to merge! :shipit:
 Using a Docker container to run a Python application using Pandas library to import the **customers.csv** file.

 ![customeres_csv](customers_csv.jpg)